-This trip is often recommended as one of the best things to do in Freycinet National Park because it’s a small-group guided adventure that allows visitors to see so much more of the park.
-Adventurers depart from Coles Bay and drive to spots like Bluestone Bay, Cape Tourville Lighthouse, remote beaches and boulder-strewn valleys.
+This trip is often recommended as one of the best things to do in Freycinet National Park because it’s a small-group guided adventure that allows visitors to see so much more of the park from a unique perspective.
+These kayaking adventures run for half a day and explores the most scenic parts of the Freycinet coastline including Bluestone Bay, Cape Tourville Lighthouse, remote beach the beautiful boulder-strewn valleys beyond.

 Cape Tourville is located on the eastern side of the peninsula, opposite Coles Bay.
 It’s famous for its quaint lighthouse overlooking the Tasman Sea.
 There is a sealed road leading to a car park where you can walk the rest of the way.

 The Cape Tourville Lighthouse walk is rated as very easy and follows a scenic raised boardwalk for most of the track.
 Views from the cape include the Hazards, Wineglass Bay and “The Nuggets”.

 FULL POST: Cape Tourville Lighthouse and Lookout